-Head of Division (2012-2015) and Individual Merit Researcher of parasitic worms, the evolution of parasitism and metazoans.
+Head of Life Sciences Department and Individual Merit Researcher of parasitic worms, the evolution of parasitism and metazoans.

 "A recent study characterising the first complete mitochondrial genome of any acoelomorphs species, focussed on Symsagittifera roscoffensis (Mwinyi et al 2010).
 Phylogenetic analyses have proved equivocal with acoels falling either at the base of the Bilateria or grouping with the Xenoturbellida, as sister group to the Ambulacraria (echinoderms and hemichordates).